-In this article, I will focus on LLC vs LLP which is popular among many small business owners.
+In this article, I will focus on LLC vs LLP which is popular among many small business owners (see other ways to fund your company).
 If you are looking for the best LLC formation service to form an LLC, visit this link.
 Incfile is a more budget friendly, but reliable service.
 You can check out how if compares to another LLC registered agent service in our Incfile vs Legalzoom review.
 Also, if you need online legal assistance, check out our Rocket Lawyer or Nolo reviews.

 LLC vs LLP - Which Is Better to Start Your Business?